particle-iot/compile-action/README.md

 * `artifact-path`: Path to the compiled binary artifact.
 Typically, it will be `output/firmware.bin`
 * `device-os-version`: The Device OS version that was used for compilation.
 This may differ from the requested version if the requested version is a semver range or `latest` or `latest-lts`.
 Example: `2.3.1`
-* `firmware-version`: If auto-version is enabled, this output contains the product firmware version integer.
-Example: 2.
-The output value is undefined when sources are not a product firmware or auto-version is disabled.
+* `firmware-version`: The product firmware version integer.
+This output is undefined when sources are not a product firmware.
-* `firmware-version-updated`: If auto-version is enabled, this output contains a boolean value indicating whether the product firmware version was updated.
-The output value is undefined when sources are not a product firmware or auto-version is disabled.
+* `firmware-version-updated`: Boolean value indicating whether the product firmware version was updated.
+Can only be true with auto-version enabled.

 ### Example Pipeline